-The schedule below shows the NextGenMD Capstone Practicum and Project Deliverables deadlines for the MD/MPH Class of 2027.
+The schedule below shows the NextGenMD Capstone Practicum and Project Deliverables deadlines for the MD/MPH Class of 2028.

-MD/MPH Timeline Capstone Practicum/Project Deliverables and Due Dates Phase 1B: 1 st year medical school- Fall Semester Thursday, September 29, 2023- Check-in with Advisor You must have checked in with your capstone faculty advisor by this date to brainstorm research interest and potential community partners for your Capstone Program.
-Fill out the Capstone Advising Form and submit through Blackboard by Sept.
-30. September 2023-December 2023- Capstone Info Sessions Attend community partner events and capstone information sessions hosted by the Capstone Coordinator and Department of Public Health Sciences.
-Friday, December 8, 2023- Check-in with Advisor #2 You must have checked in with your advisor by this date and have identified a potential community partner for your Capstone Program.
-Brainstorm project ideas and fill out the Capstone Advising Form and submit through Blackboard by Dec.
-10. Phase 1C: 1 st year medical school- Spring Semester January 2024- Institutional Review Board (IRB) Session Attend Institutional Review Board info session to learn about the process, when you should seek IRB approval, and how to submit to the IRB to conduct your capstone project.
-January - April 2024- During your Research Method course (EPH 651), secure a community partner.
+MD/MPH Timeline Capstone Practicum/Project Deliverables and Due Dates Phase 1: July 5, 2024 - August 2, 2024: Public Health Partnership Series 1 st year medical school- Attend community partner events and Public Health Partnership Series hosted by the Fall Semester Capstone Coordinator and the Department of Public Health Sciences.
+Friday, August 30, 2024: Check-in with Advisor #1 You must have checked in with your capstone faculty advisor by this date to brainstorm research interests and potential community partners for your Capstone Program.
+Fill out the Capstone Advising Form and submit it through Blackboard.
+Friday, November 15, 2024: Check-in with Advisor #2 You must have checked in with your advisor by this date and have identified a potential community partner for your Capstone Program.
+Brainstorm project ideas, and fill out the Capstone Advising Form, and submit it through Blackboard.
+Phase 1: January 2025: Institutional Review Board (IRB) Session 1 st year medical school- You will learn about the process, when you should seek IRB approval, and how to Spring Semester submit to the IRB to conduct your capstone project in the Research Method course.
+Thursday, January 09, 2025 - Thursday, March 27, 2025 During the Research Method course (EPH 651), you will secure a community partner.
 Begin to bring your project ideas together to draft a Practicum Proposal and apply for award funding.
-Friday, April 12, 2024- Check-in with advisor #3 You must have checked in with your advisor by this date to share a draft of your Practicum Proposal.
-Fill out the Capstone Advising Form and submit through Blackboard by April 15.
-Begin implementing suggestions from Capstone Faculty Advisor and community partner to submit proposal by the June 3 deadline.
-Friday, June 7, 2024- Signed Community Partner Agreement & Competency Form, Practicum Proposal, and CITI certifications due.
+Friday, February 14, 2025: Check-in with Advisor #3 You must have checked in with your advisor by this date to share a draft of your Practicum Proposal.
+Fill out the Capstone Advising Form and submit it through.
+Friday, April 11, 2025: Check-in with Advisor #4 You must have checked in with your advisor by this date to share a revised draft of your Practicum Proposal.
+Fill out the Capstone Advising Form and submit it through Blackboard.
+Begin collecting signatures from the community partner and Capstone Faculty Advisor to submit the proposal by the May 2 deadline.
+Monday, May 2, 2025 Signed Community Partner Agreement & Competency Form, Practicum Proposal, and CITI certifications due to Capstone Coordinator through Blackboard.